SohaT7/Image_Classification/README.md

 <img style="width:60%" alt="cnn_dcnn_graph" src="https://github.com/SohaT7/Image_Classification/blob/main/Resources/Images/cnn_dcnn_graph.png">

 ## Results
+### Precision, Recall, and the Confusion Matrix:
 The precision score, recall score, and confusion matrices for the three models are given below.
 The precision score tells us what proportion of positive identifications were actually correct, whereas the recall score tells us what proportion of actual positives was identified correctly.
-Tje confusion matrix plots all the predicted and actual values/labels, and the probability of each (of those events) occurring with the model under consideration.
+The confusion matrix plots all the predicted and actual values/labels, and the probability of each (of those events) occurring with the model under consideration.

-### The Deep Neural Network with a dropout layer (dnnd):
+#### Deep Neural Network with a dropout layer (DNN):
 * Precision Score: 0.9790 - 97.9% of predicted true are actually true.
 * Recall Score: 0.9789 - 97.9% of actual true were predicted true.

 <img alt="CM_dnnd" src="https://github.com/SohaT7/Image_Classification/blob/main/Resources/Images/CM_dnnd.png">

-### The Convolutional Neural Network (cnn):
+#### Convolutional Neural Network (CNN):
 * Precision Score: 0.9928 - 99.3% of predicted true are actual true.
 * Recall Score: 0.9928 - 99.3% of actual true were predicted true.

 <img alt="CM_cnn" src="https://github.com/SohaT7/Image_Classification/blob/main/Resources/Images/CM_cnn.png">

-### The Deep Convolutional Neural Network (dccn):
+#### Deep Convolutional Neural Network (DCNN):
 * Precision Score: 0.9908 - 99.1% of predicted true are actual true.
 * Recall Score: 0.9908 - 99.1% of actual true were predicted true.

 <img alt="CM_dcnn" src="https://github.com/SohaT7/Image_Classification/blob/main/Resources/Images/CM_dcnn.png">

-## Summary
+### Making an Example Prediction:
 An example prediction was made on the first image in the dataset, which accurately predicts the digit.

 <img style="width:50%" alt="prediction" src="https://github.com/SohaT7/Image_Classification/blob/main/Resources/Images/prediction.png">

+## Summary
 Out of the three models - the Deep Neural Network with a Dropout layer (dnnd), the Convolutional Neural Network (cnn), and the Deep Convolutional Neural Network (dcnn) - the CNN model performs the best, with 99.3% as its precision score and 99.3% as its recall score.

 ## Contact Information